radeklat/delfino/README.md

    Commands:
      ...
-     plugin-test            Tests commands placed in the `commands` folder...
+     command-test            Tests commands placed in the `commands` folder...
      ...
    ```
-4. Run the plugin with `delfino plugin-test`
+4. Run the command with `delfino command-test`

 <!--
-## Advanced plugin
+## Advanced Command

 Delfino adds optional bits of functionality on top of Click.
 The following example demonstrates some of those: